jasoncyoun/dadgriller.com/_posts/2025-11-10-welcome-to-dadgriller.markdown

 <!--more-->

-For the photo you're looking at here, I had an idea one day to make chashu ramen, but instead of ramen to use brisket.
+For the photo you're looking at here, I had an idea one day to make chashu ramen, but instead of chashu to use brisket.
 Man the brisket was the star of the show here.
 I am still refining this recipe so I will post it later when ready.
 Anyway, thanks for coming and there will be more recipes to come!